ivan-borovets/fastapi-clean-example/README.md

     Handling these exceptions in the Application layer ensures that any business logic implemented in adapters remains under control.
 >
-> - Beware of introducing elements in an inner layer tailored specifically to the needs of an outer layer.
+> - Avoid introducing elements in inner layers that specifically exist to support outer layers.
     For example, you might be tempted to place something in the Application layer that exists solely to support a specific piece of infrastructure.
     At first glance, based on imports, it might seem that the Dependency Rule isn't violated.
 However, in reality,